 Energy efficiency and Lower maintenance needed

-Electric vehicles are light on your nature’s pocket and don’t emit much carbons.
-Its light in two way; one don’t ask for carbon fuelling to pacify its hunger and secondly lesser emissions also mean lesser global warming ultimately.
-Obviously, electricity is renewable too, way better for the mother planet.
+Electric vehicles are light in your nature’s pocket and don’t emit much carbon.
+It's light in two ways; one it doesn’t ask for carbon fuelling to pacify its hunger and secondly, lesser emissions also mean lesser global warming ultimately.
+Obviously, electricity is renewable too, and way better for the mother planet.
 On top of it, you can cut those noisy breaks and save your client from any inconvenience.

-Investment in Green fleets may incentivize by govt.
+Investment in Green fleets may be incentivized by govt.

-Developed and developing states, both are leapfrogging to a green future.
-For this, they are devising policies to incentivize the green vehicle owners in form of tax credits, rebates, subsidies, and such other deployments.
+Developed and developing states, both are leapfrogging toward a green future.
+For this, they are devising policies to incentivize green vehicle owners in the form of tax credits, rebates, subsidies, and other deployments.

 Light on your client’s pocket!

 Got astonished?
-Let’s consider!
-EVs consume 25-40kWh for 100 miles, which led to a single-handed assumption that your EV will travel around 3miles/kWh or better say 43 miles for just $1.00.
-Now, turn your heads towards burgeoning hydrocarbons prices.
+Let’s consider it!
+EVs consume 25-40kWh for 100 miles, which led to a single-handed assumption that your EV will travel around 3 miles/kWh or better say 43 miles for just $1.00.
+Now, turn your heads towards burgeoning hydrocarbon prices.
 Now I’m sure that you would be smart enough to get the right calculations.
 For each $1.00, you can travel four times more on EVs.
 Due to a better energy conservation mechanism, EVs are light on your customer’s pocket and definitely heavier on your profits.

 Happier clients and employees

-Some people are often misled that electric automotive are too tech-savvy and junky for a common person to drive, but the reality is they are more user-friendly and are even operatable by the app.
-For example, both Tesla models and other brands have voice-enabled features which comply with your command like “yes, boss!”
+Some people are often misled that electric automobiles are too tech-savvy and junky for a common person to drive, but the reality is they are more user-friendly and are even operatable by the app.
+For example, both Tesla models and other brands have voice-enabled features that comply with your commands like “Yes, boss!”
 Low-stress levels!

 High CSR Focus